-Do you have old 19th century photographs that you can’t identify?
+Do you have old 19th-century photographs that you can’t identify?
 If these photos were handed down to you through your family, you are probably looking at your ancestors without knowing which ones they are.
-There are a lot of photo identification methods you can use to give you a better idea who these people are.
+There are a lot of photo identification methods you can use to give you a better idea of who these people are.
 The type of photograph, the style of clothes, and clues in the background of the photo are just some of the techniques you can use.
 You can also use hairstyles to help you narrow down the identities of your mysterious ancestors.
 Here’s how to do it.

 The hairstyles of the 19th century were distinctive, and can usually be identified by decade on both women and men.
 If you can identify the era of the hairstyles of the people in the photographs, this will give you a better idea of which ancestors they may be.
 Making an educated guess as to their age helps you further narrow down their potential identities.
 If you know where the photos were taken, that gives you another clue, and knowing what side of the family the photos came from offers further clues.
 It all starts with identifying the era by the hairstyles of the sitters in the photographs, though.
-Here are the basic 19th century hairstyles in the age of photography and when they were popular.
+Here are the basic 19th-century hairstyles in the age of photography and when they were popular.
 Use this information to help you get started identifying your ancestors (remember, the age of commercial photography started in 1839).

 1839-1865 — From the mid-century to the end of the Civil War, men’s hairstyles fell into two categories.
 The first category was medium-long to long hair with very long mustaches, beards, and sideburns.
 Facial hair could include all three types just mentioned, two of them, or just one.
 The main defining factor is that the facial hair was long, to match the long hair.